Friendship Tea Mix

 - Store the spiced tea mix in a 16 ounce mason jar or other sealed container.
 Double the recipe to fill a 32 ounce mason jar.

-- Mix 2-3 teaspoons of the spiced tea mix into 8 ounces of boiling water.
-Adjust the amount of mix according to taste.
+- Combine 2-3 teaspoons of friendship tea mix with 8 ounces boiling water.
+Adjust according to taste.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.